TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Prawdziwa podróż odkrywcza nie polega na szukaniu nowych lądów, lecz na nowym spojrzeniu. - Proust

- Be the change you wish to see in the world
+Be the change you wish to see in the world.

+If you are backward you will take a beating.

 ---